welldone-cloud/aws-lint-iam-policies/README.md

-## Example output file
+## Example result file

-Results are written to a JSON output file.
+Results are written to a JSON file.
 Findings are grouped once by account ID and once by finding category.
 This means that one specific finding is present twice in the result file.

 ```json
 {